9876543214/Aster-AS/README.md

 # Aster Website

 This repository contains the source code for the official website of **Aster**, a small company specializing in IT consulting and logistics The website is built using **Nuxt 3** and **Vue.js** and includes features such as a contact form, customer showcase, and responsive design.
+I have done everything from planning and designing to coding and testing this website.

+(PS: I am not responisble for the choice of images, fonts, and colors)

 ## Table of Contents